-SECTION 9.
+SECTION 10.
 OFFICE OF THE STUDENT ADVOCATE

 - A) The Office of the Student Advocate (OSA) shall facilitate open and honest communication between students and the University by providing free and confidential peer support advice and assistance to any student, student organization, or student group involved in a dispute with the University or any other entity within the University community.
 All staff members of the OSA shall advocate for any student requesting the services of the OSA.
 It is the responsibility of the OSA to give students the tools and information necessary to assist and aid them to either address their situation individually, or to be assisted by an OSA staff member.
 In addition, the OSA shall promote students' rights as well as work to change and challenge policies of the University on behalf of the students of UCSB.

 - B) The office staff shall be selected by the Student Advocate General, recommended to the President, and approved by 50% + 1 of Senate.

 - C) Shall consist of:

 - 1) Chief of Staff

-- 2) Deputy Chief of Staff

-- 3) Director of Public Relations
+- 2) Director of Public Relations

-- 4) Housing Division Caseworkers (2)
+- 3) Housing Division Caseworkers (2)

-- 5) Academic Division Caseworkers (2)
+- 4) Academic Division Caseworkers (2)

-- 6) Social Conduct Division Caseworkers (2)
+- 5) Social Conduct Division Caseworkers (2)

-- 7) Public Interest Division Caseworkers (2)
+- 6) Public Interest Division Caseworkers (2)

-- 8) Community Organizers (5)

-D) The Chief of Staff shall:

-- 1) Specialize in internal office affairs maintaining the day to day operations of the OSA including the assignment and follow up of case work in coordination with the Division Directors. - 2) Assist in all duties performed by the Student Advocate General as requested. - 3) Be responsible for planning and implementing all staff training sessions - 4) Be proficiently knowledgeable of University and system wide policies, rules, and regulations. - 5) Track and oversee the progress of the Advocacy Agenda and quarterly projects of the office staff - 6) Schedule office staff to attend campus events, meetings with clubs and organizations, and meetings with administration. - 7) Hold a minimum of six (6) office hours per week. - 8) In the event that the Office of the Student Advocate becomes vacant, the chief shall lead the office staff and ensure the office operates until a new SAG is duly elected. - E) The Deputy Chief of Staff shall: - 1) Be responsible for organizing and operating the Associated Students Executive Fellowship alongside the Chief of Staff. - 2) Be responsible for the administrative tasks of the office (taking minutes, scheduling meeting times, organizing files, etc).
+- D) The Chief of Staff shall: - 1) Specialize in internal office affairs maintaining the day to day operations of the OSA including the assignment and follow up of case work in coordination with the Division Directors. - 2) Assist in all duties performed by the Student Advocate General as requested. - 3) Be responsible for planning and implementing all staff training sessions - 4) Be proficiently knowledgeable of University and system wide policies, rules, and regulations. - 5) Track and oversee the progress of the Advocacy Agenda and quarterly projects of the office staff - 6) Schedule office staff to attend campus events, meetings with clubs and organizations, and meetings with administration. - 7) Hold a minimum of six (6) office hours per week. - E) The Housing Division Caseworkers shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding cases pertaining to University Residential Life. - 2) Collaborate with the Chief of Staff in conducting casework pertaining University Residential Life. - 3) Conduct casework pertaining to University Residential Life. - 4) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to University Residential Life. - 5) Be acquainted with judicial officers in Housing Judicial Affairs. - 6) Be proficiently knowledgeable of University Residential Life policies, rules, and regulations. - 7) Analyze and track casework to plan and coordinate quarterly community projects pertaining to University Residential Life. - 8) Hold a minimum of four (4) office hours per week. - F) The Academic Division Caseworkers shall: - 1) Assist in all matters requested by the Student Advocate General and/or the Chief of Staff regarding cases pertaining to Academic Judicial Affairs. - 2) Collaborate with The Student Advocate General and Chief of Staff in devising policy changes and special projects pertaining to Academic Judicial Affairs. - 3) Conduct casework pertaining Academic Judicial Affairs. - 4) Be acquainted with judicial officers in University Judicial Affairs. - 5) Shall attend four (5) meetings of the Academic Affairs Board per quarter. - 6) Analyze and track casework to plan and coordinate quarterly community projects pertaining to Academic Affairs.